The School of EducationQueens Campus, Staten Island Campus, Manhattan Campus

 Students must possess New York State initial or professional teacher certification in either Adolescent or Childhood Education, or be in the process of attaining that credential.
 The Middle School Extension can only be granted to individuals who attain certification.

 Students not currently enrolled at St. John’s University can request an application and information about the program by contacting 718-990-2304 or [email protected]

 Students currently enrolled at St. John’s University as undergraduate seniors or graduate students should meet with their advisor to determine how to qualify for the Middle School Extension.

 Adolescent Education Certificate Extension to Grades 5 and 6: Students satisfactorily completing the two requisite courses will be eligible to apply for certification, grades 5 and 6, in their initial content certification area.
 Students can apply through The School of Education for certification endorsement upon completion of the course work.

-Download the planning sheet.
+Download the planning sheet (Word).